KaijuML/rotowire-rg-metric/README.md

  - the generated texts can be found at `$ROTOWIRE/gens/$FILENAME`
  - you want to use all models contained in `$ROTOWIRE/models/`

+Using RG works in two steps, which can be run sequentially, using the detailed explanations below.
+It can be tedious to run these steps in sequence for several gens (for instance when doing checkpoint selection based on RG scores).
+To ease this usage, I also provide `batch-run.py` which can run everything in parallel on several gpus (see [below](#running-inference-on-several-gens)).

 You first need to prep the data for the RG metric, using (note that if you include `-test` the script will assume you want to compare to test data, while not including it means using validation data):